AI Diagnostics

 4. Transparency About Limitations

-5. Built by Technicians
+5. Built by a Technician

 Real-World Diagnostic Workflow with AI

 Here is how AI diagnostics fits into a real shop workflow.
-This is not theoretical — this is how technicians are using it right now.

 What AI Cannot Do — and Why Technicians Still Matter